barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 bash integration_test.sh -R /path/to/rosetta
 ```

-On a single desktop PC, this should take ~12 hours to complete, so you can leave it running overnight.
+On a single desktop PC, this should take ~1 hour to complete.
+You may need to repeat it (or bump the numbers up for models generated) if it fails due to too many constraint violations.

 The following demonstrates the general pipeline with a short explanation for each flag.
 For more detail, please refer to the tutorial above.
 We'll be running the protocol locally and therefore will keep the number of models generated slim, meaning the results will not be particularly meaningful.
 For proper sampling of the vast conformational space these receptors can adopt, you should generate many more samples - hence the HPC slurm scripts provided and used in the main tutorial.
 The various mp_assemble_stage etc. bash files we'll be using here are functionally equivalent to the slurm scripts provided in HPC_main.